mkoslacz/minimal-mistakes/_posts/2017-02-08-moviper--the-android-viper-library.markdown

 }
 ```

 What are the changes in the Login Viper code?
 None.
 The only difference is that our help button just started to work.
-In Login Viper, what will be a overhead of an existence of a help screen in our code if we decide to disable the help button using some remote config?
+In Login Viper, what will be the overhead of an existence of a help screen in our code if we decide to disable the help button using some remote config?
 Almost none (a one-liner HelpStarter class object created in Routing).

 Moreover, we could remotely swap the starter to another one existing in our code to remotely modify the behavior of the app.
 Viper allows a very high modularity of apps in the level that allows to reconfigure the app on the fly.
 It's very helpful in handling special events (ie. special Christmas modules that can be activated and deactivated without an app update) or some fatal scenarios in which some module malfunctions - we can always disable it remotely to avoid further crashes during the hotfixing.
 More detailed article about this feature coming soon.